 Designers and manufacturers have vastly improved the technology and appearance of golf irons.
-If you carry irons that are more than 8 years old, you are almost certainly leaving your best game out on the course, or is it inside your bag.
+If you carry irons that are more than 8 years old, you are almost certainly leaving your best game out on the course or inside your bag.

-Having reviewed the clubs above there is one set of irons that makes me weak at the knees and that is the Srixon Z 585.
-They’ve released some extremely beautiful-looking clubs over the last 18 months.
+Having reviewed the clubs above, there is one set of irons that makes me weak at the knees and earns the title of best golf irons and that’s the TaylorMade P790.
+They’ve released some extremely beautiful-looking clubs over the last few years.
 As a game improvement iron for mid-handicap golfers, you will have to look long and hard to find anything that compares.

 - The Best Irons for Beginners